 In December 2021, the Company entered into a term loan and security agreement with a bank.
-The agreement provides for \$20,000 mortgage on real property in New York and carries interest at a variable rate per annum equal to Wall Street prime rate ("Index") plus 2.25%.
-The debt is repayable in 59 monthly installments and a final balloon payment due on January 1, 2027, which is estimated at \$17,999 as of December 31, 2022.
-In connection with this Mortgage, the Company incurred financing costs of \$655.
+The agreement provides for \$20,000 mortgage on real property in New York and carries interest at a variable rate per annum equal to the Wall Street Prime Rate ("Index") plus 2.25%.
+The debt is repayable in 59 monthly installments and a final balloon payment due on January 1, 2027, which is estimated at \$18,173.
+In connection with this mortgage, the Company incurred financing costs of \$655.

 In June 2022, the Company entered into a term loan and security agreement with a bank.
-The agreement provides for \$16,500 mortgage on real property in New Jersey and carries interest at a variable rate per annum equal to Wall Street prime rate ("Index") plus 2.25%.
-The debt is repayable in 59 monthly installments and a final balloon payment due on July 15, 2027, which is estimated at \$15,641 as of December 31, 2022.
-In connection with this Mortgage, the Company incurred financing costs of \$209.
+The agreement provides for \$16,500 mortgage on real property in New Jersey and carries interest at a variable rate per annum equal to the Index plus 2.25%.
+The debt is repayable in 59 monthly installments and a final balloon payment due on July 15, 2027, which is estimated at \$15,762.
+In connection with this mortgage, the Company incurred financing costs of \$209.